Amit0201/sentiment-analysis-app/README.md

 # 🎬 Sentiment Analysis on Movie Reviews

-This is a simple web app that predicts whether a movie review is positive or negative using Natural Language Processing.
+A web app that classifies movie reviews into positive or negative sentiments using a machine learning model trained on movie review data.
+Built with Streamlit for an interactive user experience, including text input and speech recognition features, and natural language processing.

 ## 🔧 Tech Stack
 - Python